Antique American Clock Replacements

 American clock movement repair options

-Its a shame when a clock is not able to operate for years on end.
-It sits for so long until one day it is just time to something about it.
-For the antique American made clock to function again there are two main routes that can be taken.
+It's a shame when a clock is not able to operate for years on end.
+It sits for so long until one day it is just time to do something about it.
+For the antique American made clock to function again there are two main clock repair options.
 Replace the movement with a modern reproduction made in India, or repair the clock movement.

 Send in for repair

 The movement is no longer in production and not available new.
-However if you choose to send in the movement alone we can offer an overhaul instead.
-A clock movement overhaul or restoration does require the unit to be disassembled.
+However one of the American clock repair options is to send in the movement for an overhaul instead.
+A clock movement overhaul or restoration does require the unit to be taken apart.

 Repair process description

 Inspection is done on every pivot and bushing hole to determine the best course of action.
-When a mainspring breaks there could be damage to the wheel train on the pinions and pivots and all this is looked over with magnification.
-Then we manually clean the clock parts with cotton cloth and peg wood to be sure we get off all the old oil.
-Oil that has solidified and became an abrasive rather than a lubricant in other words.
-This tedious process is then followed by pivot polishing and rebushing, where it is required.
-After all this, it’s time for the ultrasonic cleaning machine with the clock cleaning solution.
-Rinsing is next and then followed by the drying process.
-Rebuilding of the clock movement piece by piece and then testing for a week.
-If it fails the testing, all this is done again if needed.
+When a mainspring breaks there could be damage to the wheel train on the pinions and pivots.
+We use magnification to inspect all areas for damage.
+Then we manually clean the clock parts with a cotton cloth and peg wood to be sure we get off all the old oil.
+In other words, the old oil solidifies and becomes an abrasive rather than a lubricant.
+This tedious process then entails pivot polishing and rebushing if it needs it.

-These Indian made movements and are reproductions of some of the most common American antique units.
-Basically the last resort where the clock movement is beyond repair or just repaired so many times incorrectly.
-The clock movement come out of the clock case and do some measuring to see if it’s a match.
+These Indian made movements are reproductions of some of the most common American antique units.
+Basically they are the last resort when the clock movement is beyond repair or has had many incorrect repairs.
+Take the clock movement out of the clock case and do some measuring to see if it’s a match.